TheRosettaFoundation/SOLAS-Match/README.md

 ## Configuration file

-1. Copy ./app/includes/conf.template.php to ./app/includes/conf.php
+1. Copy ./app/includes/conf.template.ini to ./app/includes/conf.ini
-2. Edit conf.php with your configurations.
+2. Edit conf.ini with your configurations.
 3. Under database, enter your MySQL connection settings.
 4. Under the site section, enter the URL of the installation.
 5. Under user session control, enter a long random string.